-The values of $TREAT{l,after}$ , $COMP{after}$ and $COMP{before}$ are count values and can simply be derived from the data.
-The value for $TREAT{l,after}$ is the count number of accidents that happened on the location l during the years after the year when the roundabout was constructed.
-The values for $COMP{after}$ and $COMP{before}$ are the total count numbers of accidents for all locations in the comparison group respectively after and before the year during which the roundabout has been constructed.
-The values for the year during which the roundabout was constructed are always excluded, both in the treatment group and in the comparison group.
+The values of TREAT{I,after}, COMP{after} and COMP{before} are count values and can simply be derived from the data.
+The value for TREAT{I,after} is the count number of accidents that happened on the location I during the years after the year when the roundabout was constructed.
+The values for COMP{after} and COMP{before} are the total count numbers of accidents for all locations in the comparison group respectively after and before the year during which the roundabout has been constructed.
+The values for the year during which the roundabout has been constructed.
+The values for the year during which the roundabout has been constructed.
+The values for the year during which the roundabout has been constructed, both in the treatment group and in the comparison group.
+Note that as the number of years considered for the roundabout location and for the comparison group are always the same (before-period for roundabout is the same as before-period for the comparison group, idem for the after period), no normalisation to years averages or similar rates in Equation 1 is necessary and total counts can be used.

 The use of the comparison group allows for a correction of general trend effects that could be present in the accident evolution on the studied locations.

-The value of TREATl,before,regr reflects the estimated number of accidents on the treatment location l before construction of the roundabout, taking into account the effect of regression to-the-mean.
-The regression-to-the-mean effect is likely to occur at locations where a decision has been taken to construct a roundabout as the Infrastructure Agency considers an increased number of accidents as an important criterion for constructing a roundabout at a certain location.
+The value of TREAT{I,before,regr} reflects the estimated number of accidents on the treatment location I before construction of the roundabout, taking into account the effect of regression-to-the-mean.
+The regression-to-the-mean effect is likely to occur at locations where a decision has been taken to construct a roundabout as the Infrastructure Agency considers an increased number of accidents among others as an important criterion for constructing a roundabout at a certain location.
 The value is calculated as a result of the formula (Eq 2):

-$$TREAT{l, regr, T} = w(\mu{(TREAT_l + COMP)}T) + (1-w)(\sum{t=1}^{T} TREAT{l, t})$$ (2)
+$$TREAT{l, before, regr} = w^{}(\mu{(TREAT{l} + COMP)}^{}T) + (1 - w)^{}(\sum{t=1}^{T} TREAT{l, t}) (2)$$